pewill-msft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge02.md

 ### Success Criteria

 - Your repo is cloned to your local machine and sync'd with GitHub.com
-- The "Application" and "ArmTemplates" folders are at the root of your repository
+- The "Application" and "Bicep-Templates" folders are at the root of your repository

 ### Learning Resources